packbackbooks/engineering-docs/careers/software-engineer.md

 - Collaborate with cross-functional teams to define requirements and contribute to technical roadmaps.
 - Drive the adoption of best practices around coding, design, quality, and performance within your team.
 - Troubleshoot and debug complex technical issues, often involving multiple systems.
+- Participate in code reviews, ensuring that the code we deliver is of the highest possible quality.
 - Participate in and potentially lead technical design discussions and architecture reviews.
 - Understand and contribute to broader business objectives and align technical solutions.
 - Estimate effort for development tasks with greater accuracy and assist with project planning.